11th Pennsylvania Regiment: Monmouth

 The 11th Regiment's last action was the Battle of Monmouth on 28 June 1778.
 On 22 June, Washington ordered each brigade in the army to detach one officer and 25 sharpshooters to join a corps led by Daniel Morgan.
 On 24 June, Morgan was directed to annoy the right flank and rear of Sir Henry Clinton's retreating British army.
 Washington also sent a 1,500 detachment of picked men from the entire army under Charles Scott to harass the British left flank.
 Another 1,000 picked men led by Wayne were sent out on 25 June.
 The various detachments plus more units were placed under the command of Charles Lee.
 The 2nd Pennsylvania Brigade under the acting command of Francis Johnston had 53 officers, 13 staff, 115 non-commissioned officers, and 647 privates, or a total strength of 828 men.
 However, the detachments to Lee's advance guard reduced the brigade's numbers to 35 officers, 51 sergeants, and 401 rank and file, or 487 men.
-The rump of the 11th Pennsylvania was led by Humpton.
+Humpton led the rump of the 11th Pennsylvania.
 Of the four 360-man detachments under Scott, one was under the leadership of a Pennsylvanian, that of Richard Butler.
 Of the three 350-man detachments under Wayne, one was under Pennsylvanian Walter Stewart.

-At the beginning of the action, Lee's vanguard sparred with the British rear guard, but quickly retreated when Clinton advanced at the head of 6,000 men.
-Units fell back without orders and Lee was compelled to order a retreat.
+At the beginning of the action, Lee's vanguard sparred with the British rear guard but quickly retreated when Clinton advanced at the head of 6,000 men.
+Units fell back without orders, and Lee was compelled to order a retreat.
 While elements of Lee's advance guard put in some stiff fighting at a hedgerow around noon, Washington and Lord Stirling deployed the 2nd and 3rd Pennsylvania Brigades, and the brigades of Jedediah Huntington, John Glover, and Ebenezer Learned in line on Perrine Ridge.
-Knox positioned about 12 cannon to brace this position.
+Knox positioned about 12 cannons to brace this position.
 Both armies then endured a cannonade for two hours.
-At 2:00 PM Clinton tried to turn Lord Stirling's left flank with Grey's brigade but the attempt failed.
-When an American battery on Comb's Hill began to enfilade his lines from the left Clinton began a deliberate withdrawal.
-After a series of clashes, the British successfully broke contact and continued their retreat.
+At 2:00 PM, Clinton tried to turn Lord Stirling's left flank with Grey's brigade, but the attempt failed.
+Clinton began a deliberate withdrawal when an American battery on Comb's Hill started to enfilade his lines from the left.
+After several clashes, the British successfully broke contact and continued their retreat.
 Almost immediately after the battle, on 1 July, the "Old Eleventh" was merged into the 10th Pennsylvania Regiment.
 As the senior colonel, Humpton took command of the consolidated regiment.